Skip to main content

 Duane Langenwalter, a friend of many of the initial committee members, was recruited because of his experience with theatrical set designs.
 Over the course of three months, dozens of volunteers spent hundreds of hours building, sanding, painting and assembling the custom 20-foot interactive lighthouse that Duane conceived.

+Though many came to refer to this structure as “Ben’s Lighthouse,” we thought of it as belonging to the entire community.
 The lighthouse was built with six sides to represent the six educators who perished at Sandy Hook Elementary School.
 Twenty individually-painted windows represent the individual light of each of the children we lost.

 The green and white are the colors of Sandy Hook School.
 Since December 2012, these colors have come to symbolize Newtown to the world as a strong, caring community that will lead the way in promoting non-violence and children’s well-being.